kottans/backend/tasks/golang_basics_1.md

 In `main.go` create write a program that satisfy following [user stories](https://en.wikipedia.org/wiki/User_story):

 - As the user, I can take any unsigned integer (`uint`) value to use as argument in `go run main.go <unsigned_integer>` call.
-- Using `uint` as input I can get value as ASCII art in my termanal window (asterisk borders are mandatory).
+- Using `uint` as input I can get output value as ASCII art in my termanal window.
 For instance:

 `go run main.go 1234567890`